evanthegrayt/planter/README.md

 Note that specifying `number_of_records` in this instance will create that many records *for each record of the parent model*.
-You can also specify the association if it's different from the table name, using the `assocation:` option.
+You can also specify the association if it's different from the table name, using the `:assocation` option.

 ### Custom seeds